-- First Incident: - o The student will receive a formal written Disciplinary Notice including detention - o The student will redo (if feasible and reasonable) the task for a maximum earned a grade of 70 or Needs Improvement. - Second incident: - o The student will receive a formal written Disciplinary Notice including detention - o The student will not be granted a redo and will receive a grade of zero for the assignment. - Third incident:
+- First Incident: - The student will receive a formal written Disciplinary Notice including detention - The student will redo (if feasible and reasonable) the task for a maximum earned grade of 70. - Second incident: - The student will receive a formal written Disciplinary Notice to include a day of suspension - The student will not be granted a redo and will receive a grade of zero for the assignment.